I was compensated for my participation in Coca-Cola’s Balanced Living Workshop, but my thoughts and views are my own

 I am so grateful for this experience and took away a lot more from it than I expected to.

-Thanks to Coca-Cola for hosting such a great event and making me feel so special for those two days.
+Thanks to Coca-Cola for hosting such an outstanding event and making me feel so special for those two days.